RTEMS/rtems-docs/user/package/legacy-networking/networking_driver.rst

 Write the Driver Transmit Task
 ==============================

-This task is reponsible for removing packets from the driver send queue and sending them to the device.
+This task is responsible for removing packets from the driver send queue and sending them to the device.
 The task should block waiting for an event from the driver start function indicating that packets are waiting to be transmitted.
 When the transmit task has drained the driver send queue the task